nico-amsterdam/bun-htmx-crud/README.md

-# HTMX Elysia with Bun runtime on Cloudflare
+# Bun HTMX Elysia on Cloudflare

 ## About this project